 The camera isn't great and the dial pad could use some work, but really the screen coupled with the price tag are the main issues.

 We're not really sure who the Nokia Lumia 625 is aimed at.
-For most people the negative qualities of the screen would probably outweigh the positives, which given that you could snap up a Nokia Lumia 820 for similar money or a Google Nexus 4 for less makes it a bit of a hard sell.
+For most people the negative qualities of the screen would probably outweigh the positives, which given that you could snap up a Nokia Lumia 820 or a Moto G (2014) for similar money makes it a bit of a hard sell.

 If neither of those things is a concern then you'd be better off saving your money and getting a Nokia Lumia 620, which worse battery life and lack of 4G aside is probably a better phone.